Psalms in Islam

-The Zabur (ٱلزَّبُورِ) is, according to Islam, the holy book of David, one of the holy books revealed by God before the Quran, alongside others such as the Tawrāh (Torah) and the Injīl (Gospel).
-Muslim tradition maintains that the Zabur mentioned in the Quran is the Psalms of David.
+Zabur (ٱلزَّبُورِ) is, according to Islam, the holy book of David, one of the holy books revealed by Allah before the Quran, alongside others such as the Tawrāh (Torah) and the Injīl (Gospel).
+Muslim tradition maintains that the Zabur mentioned in the Quran is the Psalms of Dawud (David in Islam).

-The Christian monks and ascetics of pre-Islamic Arabia may be associated in pre-Islamic Arabic poetry with texts called zabūr, which in other contexts may refer to palm leaf documents.
+The Christian monks and ascetics of pre-Islamic Arabia may be associated in pre-Islamic Arabic poetry with texts called mazmour, which in other contexts may refer to palm leaf documents.
 This has been interpreted by some as referring to psalters.